William Bakewell: Career

-For four decades, Bakewell served on the board of Motion Picture and Television Fund.
+Bakewell served on the board of the Motion Picture & Television Fund for four decades.

 Book

-Bakewell's autobiography Hollywood Be Thy Name--Random Recollections of a Movie Veteran From Silents to Talkies to TV was published in 1991.
+Bakewell's autobiography, Hollywood Be Thy Name: Random Recollections of a Movie Veteran from Silents to Talkies to TV, which chronicled his long screen career, was published in 1991.

 Death

-In 1993, at age 84, Bakewell died of leukemia in Los Angeles.
+On April 15, 1993, Bakewell died of leukemia in Los Angeles, California, at the age of 84.